QuantEcon/lecture-source-py/source/rst/numpy.rst

 * applying a fixed transformation (e.g., sine or cosine) to an entire array

-In a :doc:`later lecture <numba>` we'll discuss code that isn't easy to vectorize and how such routines can also be optimized
+In a :doc:`later lecture <numba>`, we'll discuss code that isn't easy to vectorize and how such routines can also be optimized